anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 A> issue #52

 Usage of a bare extension identifier conflicts with the guidance in [@!RFC9083, section 2.1].
-This document clarifies [@!RFC9083, Section 2.1] to explicitly allow this pattern but extension authors MUST NOT use this pattern when only one query path, JSON name, or object class is being defined by the extension.
+Previously, extension authors have used this pattern when only one query path, JSON name, or object class is being defined by the extension.
+Henceforth, this pattern MUST NOT be used.
 A> issue #37 and issue #52 and PR comments from jasdips

 ### rdapConformance Population